Nycteola

 Diet

-feed on in Fagaceae (oaks), Salicaceae (willows and poplars); also reported on Myrtaceae and Juglandaceae.
+Larvae feed on woody plants in Fagaceae (oaks), Salicaceae (willows and poplars); also reported on Myrtaceae and Juglandaceae.
 Specific documented include Quercus robur, Q. petraea, Salix eriocarpa, S. koreensis, and S. koriyanagi.

 Host Associations

-• Myrtaceae - larval reported but less documented
+• Myrtaceae - larval food plantreported but less documented

-• Juglandaceae - larval reported but less documented
+• Juglandaceae - larval food plantreported but less documented

 Life Cycle